jamesjjcondon/rad_pl/README.md

 (This makes it easy to move machines and share with colleagues.)

 In a terminal, you could also type:
-`python constants.py` to prompt an error message with your machine name (to add into constants.py).
+`python constants.py` to prompt an error message with your machine name (to add back into constants.py).

 # Start training on MedNIST
 - care of Arturo Polanco: https://github.com/apolanco3225/Medical-MNIST-Classification